 Eastern North Carolina School for the Deaf Library/Media Center

-The ENCSD Library/Media Center adopts the philosophy that correlates with the school’s vision: “…to provide individualized comprehensive educational, vocational, and residential programs for deaf, hearing-impaired students and multi-handicapped (Deaf Plus) leading to productive, independent, and successful lives.”
+The ENCSD Library/Media Center adopts the philosophy that correlates with the school’s vision: “…to provide individualized comprehensive educational, vocational, and residential programs for deaf and hearing-impaired students leading to productive, independent, and successful lives.”

 The ENCSD Library/Media Center seeks to support our school’s vision in becoming a beacon and national leader in providing high quality educational services for our students in order to challenge them to achieve at their maximum potential.

 The staff of the ENCSD Library/Media Center also believe that all deaf and hard of hearing children have unlimited potential.
 Our goal is to provide deaf and hard of hearing children opportunities to reach their fullest potential through information skills instruction and providing access to high quality books and materials that correlates with the curricula that we follow.
 We also aim to provide teachers and residential life trainers quality resources and support to guide them in instruction according to our curricula.

 The ENCSD Library/Media Center is located in the central part of the campus and houses a collection of over 54,000 books and professional resources for grades K-12 to enhance our students’ learning and support our teachers’ instruction.
 The collection also includes the Deaf Studies Collection, the North Carolina Collection, and maps.

 Students have access to several computers and other technology resources for research projects and assignments.
 The staff and students also have access to NC WiseOwl, an online database that provides safe access to quality information and reference resources for grades K-12.